-The LUP planning Leadership Team developed goals and objectives for the future management direction of LUP lands and developed three alternatives to meet those goals and objectives as fully as possible:
+The LUP planning Leadership Team developed goals and objectives for the future management direction of LUP lands and developed three alternatives to meet those goals and objectives as fully as possible.
+Alternative B (Manage the Landscape) was chosen as the basis for the final CCMP.